tayfurd/recipes/README.md

-A simple Turkish recipes website with HTML.
+A simple Turkish recipes website.